-My second favorite are Cherokee True Support are my second favorite, they’re not as durable or offer as much support but are a good purchase for the pice.
+My second favorite are Cherokee True Support, they’re not as durable or offer as much support but are a good purchase for the price.
 They provide 12 mmHg compression.
 The price may vary depending on where you get them, but they’re about $10.
 If you get them at Lydia’s Uniforms, they’re usually $7.99.

 (Bonus points: the CEO of the company is a nurse!)

 Nurse pro-tip: do not purchase compression sleeves for nurses.
 While they do provide support and look sharp, they are not made for 12-hour shifts on your feet and do not provide appropriate venous return.
 They kind of cut off at the ankle and fluid can get trapped down there and you can easily acquire the swelling you were trying to prevent.
 They are designed for running for a shorter period of time, not for standing and walking for hours on end.

 My favorite scopes are from MDF.
 They’re more affordable than Littmann and have really great sound quality.
 For around $50 you can get a really high-quality scope (pictured).
 They are a tad heavy, but I think their sound quality is outstanding… especially at that price point.